MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 #### <a name="keywordeudebitcard"></a>Keyword_eu_debit_card

-- numero di conto
+- numero account
 - card number

 - card no.

 - security number

-- cc #
+- CC

 #### <a name="keywordcardtermsdict"></a>Keyword_card_terms_dict